benp3837/Master_Demos/HTML_CSS_JS/JavaScript.md

 **JS Functions**

 - A function is a reusable group of code that can be called anywhere in the program. **Analogous to Java methods.**
 	- You declare a function using the “function” keyword.
 A function can take any number of parameters you choose.
 - Functions can return values using the “return” keyword.
 You do not have to specify a return type like in Java.
 - Javascript functions are objects and can be stored in variables

-- There are various types of functions in JS:
 - **Anonymous functions** have no identifier (name).
 Can be held in a variable still.
 - **Arrow functions** are “one time use” functions that are written inline
   - Analogous to lambdas in Java, they are called arrow functions because the syntax uses “=>” to make an arrow